diassmith/diassmith/README.md

 <!--# Guilherme Dias ✊🏾-->
-> Data Engineer, Data Analyst and Data Architect
+> Data Engineer , Data Analyst and Data Architect

-- 🔭 I’m currently working on improving Data Engineer skills
+- 🔭 I'm Data Enginner recognized by Microsoft and Databricks but I'm always looking for improving my skills.
-- 🌱 I’m currently learning Data Architecture, pySpark and seeking to improve knowledge on Azure Synapse and Databricks
+- 🌱 I’m currently learning Data Architecture, pySpark and seeking to improve knowledge on Azure Databricks and Synapse
-- 💬 Ask me about Power BI, Azure Data Factory, SQL, Integrations and Dataviz.
+- 💬 Ask me about Databricks, Azure Data Factory, SQL, Integrations, Power BI and Dataviz.
 - 😄 Pronouns: he/him
 - ⚡ Curious fact: I had been living New Zealand in 2020.